cjoakim/azure-cosmos-graph/README.md

 # azure-cosmos-graph

-CosmosDB Graph Database example - the N-Degrees of Kevin Bacon (or Julia Roberts or Richard Gere or Diane Lane or Lori Singer...)
+CosmosDB Graph Database example - the N-Degrees of Kevin Bacon (or Julia Roberts or Richard Gere or Diane Lane or Lori Singer ...)

 Start with the IMDb datasets, wrangle them to a smaller size, load them into the CosmosDB/GraphDB, and search for the nth degrees of Kevin Bacon and others.